Oscars to launch a ‘formal review’ of Will Smith slapping Chris Rock as Hollywood reels from the incident

 But when Rock cracked that he looked forward to seeing Pinkett Smith in “G.I.
 Jane 2″ (the actress shaved her head last year after revealing she had alopecia), Smith laughed, but Pinkett Smith rolled her eyes and looked unamused.
 All of a sudden, Smith approached the stage and slapped Rock in the face.
 He then returned to his seat and yelled at Rock twice to “Keep my wife’s name out your f---ing mouth!”

-Various industry insiders at the Dolby Theatre in Hollywood describe the scene that unfolded as confused yet quiet chaos.
-Though the show proceeded as usual, a murmur started as people pulled out their phones to check Twitter and text friends to try to figure out what on earth had just happened or if it was a pre-planned bit.
+Various industry insiders at the Dolby Theatre in Hollywood describe the scene that unfolded next as confused yet quiet chaos.
+Though the show proceeded as usual, a murmur started as people pulled out their phones to check Twitter and text friends to try to figure out what on earth had just happened or if it was a preplanned bit.

-But with one look at Rock, who was clearly rattled and briefly at a loss for words, it became obvious that this was no stunt.
-(ABC cut the sound for at least 20 seconds during the altercation.)
+With one look at Rock, who was clearly rattled and briefly at a loss for words, it became obvious that this was no stunt.
+(ABC cut the sound for at least 20 seconds during the altercation as both men cursed.)
 Rock also had to stay in place to announce the winner of best documentary, which he was onstage to present.

 One attendee, who declined to be named because of the sensitivity of the situation, said that while a voice-over announced the nominees, it looked like Rock started to leave the stage and walk toward Smith in the audience — but then Denzel Washington also got up to approach Smith, and Rock stayed where he was.
 Rock then announced the winner was Questlove’s “Summer of Soul,” though at that point, it seemed like few were paying attention.

-“It was probably one of the most stunned, shocked, silences I have ever experienced in a setting,” the attendee said.
+“It was probably one of the most stunned, shocked silences I have ever experienced in a setting,” the attendee said.

 According to People magazine, unnamed show organizers “definitely discussed” kicking Smith out of the Dolby during the show; CNN reported the same, but added that producers couldn’t “mobilize” in time.
 (The academy did not respond to questions about those reports.)

+Will Packer, the executive producer of the broadcast, did not return a request for comment.
+After the show, he tweeted, “Welp…I said it wouldn’t be boring.”
+When another Twitter user criticized him for “making jokes about an assault,” Packer replied, “Black people have a defiant spirit of laughter when it comes to dealing with pain because there has been so much of it.
+I don’t feel the need to elucidate that for you.
+But I also don’t mind being transparent and say that this was a very painful moment for me.
+On many levels.”

+Videos and reports from insider the theater show that during the commercial break right after the slap, Washington and Tyler Perry took Smith aside to speak with him; Washington was later seen talking to Pinkett Smith, as well.
+Smith’s publicist, Meredith O’Sullivan, also talked to the actor when the show went to commercial.

+A USA Today editor tweeted that it was a “mob scene” at the star couple’s seats during breaks, as other celebrities including Keith Urban, Ariana DeBose and Daniel Kaluuya comforted and hugged them both.

-About 40 minutes later, Smith won the best-actor prize for his role as Richard Williams, the tenacious father of tennis prodigies Venus and Serena Williams, in the biopic “King Richard.”
+About 40 minutes after the incident, Smith won the best-actor prize for his role as Richard Williams, the tenacious father of tennis prodigies Venus and Serena Williams, in the biopic “King Richard.”
 He cried throughout his speech as he apologized to the academy and his fellow nominees for what had just happened, though he stopped short of saying anything about Rock specifically.
+He said that Washington had just told him, “At your highest moment, be careful, that’s when the devil comes for you.”

 “Richard Williams was a fierce defender of his family,” Smith said.
 “In this time in my life, in this moment, I am overwhelmed by what God is calling on me to do and be in this world.”
 He talked about protecting his co-stars during the film and the pressure of being in the entertainment industry when people can “talk crazy” about you, “disrespecting you.”